satyajit-bagchi/articles/phone_data_to_ros/README.md

-# Using your smartphone as a sensor for playing around in ROS
+# Using your smartphone as a sensor suite for playing around in ROS

 I wanted to share something I recently found to be possible and just a really cool tool to know about.
 Thats to make your smartphone publish its sensor data as ros nodes.